What is a UI Style Guide, and why it is a useful tool?

 There are lots of aspects to consider when you are about to start the design process and an essential part of it is the cooperation of the team working on it.
 UI Style Guide provides a set of elements, typography, and colors that provide guidance and documentation for reference to the team working on a project.
 The designers, developers, and stakeholders should be able to communicate and collaborate throughout the whole process of creating a consistent UI.
 UI Style Guide is defining rules for all of them and makes sure they’re speaking the same language.

-The most attractive style guides are those who explain different elements from a developer, a UI designer and a graphic designer’s point of view.
+The most attractive style guides are those that explain different elements from a developer, a UI designer, and a graphic designer’s point of view.
 In that way, you can ensure that the team works on the same page in regards to the sets of standards that they need to follow to provide a consistent and solid product at the end.
 Making use of it brings cohesion to a website/app user interface (UI) and experience (UX).

 Here’s an example of a UI Style Guide template:

 Here is the right moment to say that there is no universal fit-for-all UI Style Guide and you will hardly find one on the Internet.
 That’s because every business has its own peculiarities and a simple template may not work great in every case.
-The best way is to create a custom-made UI Style Guide to be sure that it will serve you with the purpose that you need it for.
+The best way is to create a custom-made UI Style Guide to be sure that it will serve you the purpose that you need it for.
 Apart from that, this article will provide you with some crucial elements that are a must in every UI Style Guide.

 Main Design Components of a UI Style Guide